JawadGigyani/SQL_Music_Store_Analysis/README.md

 # SQL Music Store Analysis
 ## Project Overview
 Embark on my first-ever data journey with the Music Store Data Analysis project!
-Using SQL, I explored the beats of the music landscape, learning from identifying the top boss to finding out what countries jam the most.
+Using SQL, I explored the beats of the music landscape, learning from identifying the top employee to finding out what countries jam the most.

 ## Database and Tools
 - Postgre SQL